SupaluckN/simple-login-form-postcss/README.md

 # simple-login-form-postcss
 This is a simple login-form styled by the PostCSS.
-I just create HTML and CSS, no JavaScript.
-Because i would like to share how to style the log-in form by using the PostCSS.
+I just create HTML and CSS template, no JavaScript to action.
+Because i would like to share how to style the login form by using the PostCSS.